acer51-doctom/home-server-setup/README.md

  <br>Thank you to the creators of DeepSeek and ChatGPT.
  <br>(Project specially made to test out AI powers.
 Use in safe environment.)

+ Currently only available on Windows (Client and Server)

 ## File Structure